 - Transportation to mental health facilities not local

 - Inpatient hospitalizations

 - Emergency room services to people with mental illness

 - Incarceration in county jails of people with mental illness

 - If available state funds or grants could be used to fund each regional group’s plan.

 - How each regional group plan aligns with the Statewide Behavioral Health Strategic Plan and the Comprehensive Inpatient Mental Health Plan.

 HHSC's Role in All Texas Access

 HHSC will provide logistical and facilitation support to the regional groups in creating respective regional plans.
-HHSC will compile a final report that includes the completed regional plans.
+HHSC will publish a final report on its website that includes the completed regional plans no later than December 1, 2020.
 The report will assess the cost-effectiveness of each plan and how each plan improves the delivery of behavioral health services to the region.
 The report will also include a comprehensive statewide analysis of mental health services in counties with a population of 250,000 or less, including recommendations to the legislature for implementing the plans.

 Contact the HHSC team by emailing AllTexasAccess@hhsc.state.tx.us